ScopeCode/EVCache/README.md

 * Distributed Key-Value store,  i.e., the cache is spread across multiple instances
 * AWS Zone-Aware - Data can be replicated across zones.
 * Registers and works with [Eureka] (https://github.com/ScopeCode/eureka/) for automatic discovery of new nodes/services.

+##Licence
+* Released under an Apache License
+* Built by Geoff Momin and is deployed on Scope Play, Netflix, & other unreleased applications.

+If you'd like to see your application listed here, email us: info@thescope.tv